csc-training/summerschool/hybrid/docs/04-Hybrid-advanced.md

   perform the collective communication from a single thread (usually the master thread)
-- Note that MPI collective communication calls do not guarantee synchronization of the thread order
+- Note that MPI collective communication calls do not guarantee synchronisation of the thread order

 # Thread-specific communicators